 Not sure which Medicare plan works for you?
 Use our easy tool to shop, compare, and enroll in plans from popular carriers.

-Medicare is a government insurance plan established to help those 65 and older with your health care
+Medicare is a government insurance program established to help ages 65 and older with healthcare.

-Explore all your options with our free Medicare quotes tool.
+Today, these extensive choices are at your fingertips.
+Explore the options where you live with our free Medicare quotes tool.
 Click here to get started!

-Harry Truman started the beginning of Medicare, even though Lydon Johnson was credited with implemented it.
+Harry Truman started the beginning of Medicare, even though Lyndon Johnson was credited with its implementation.
 On November 19, 1945, Truman asked Congress for the creation of a national health insurance fund that would be open to everyone in America.

 Truman envisioned a health plan for individuals that would pay for expenses such as:

 President Truman tried to pass the Medicare plan while in office, but Congress rejected it.
 President John F. Kennedy also contended for elderly health care with the Medicare Act.
 Nonetheless, from its conception, another 20 years passed before Medicare returned to Congress’ floor.
 This time, under the Johnson administration, Medicare finally passed.

 Medicare continues to help millions of Americans age 65 and older with health care that they might not be able to afford otherwise.
 In 2020, 63 million people received health coverage through a Medicare program.
 The dollar-amount of benefits paid through Medicare numbers in the hundreds of millions each year.